 As a disabled student you may also be entitled to certain welfare benefits.
 You should contact your local Jobcentre Plus to discuss what you might be able to get, and how studying might affect your entitlement to benefits.
-The Scottish Government also produces a guide to student funding which has a section on benefits for students here.
+The Student Information Scotland website also provides guidance on claiming benefits as a student here.
 In addition, Child Poverty Action Group(CPAG) in Scotland produce a number of factsheets on benefits for students, including one on benefits for disabled students here.
 You can also contact your local citizen's advice centre or the Lead Scotland helpline if you require further information.